MrPowers/mack/README.md

 Running `mack.is_composite_key_candidate(delta_table, ["col1"])` on that table will return `False`.
 Running `mack.is_composite_key_candidate(delta_table, ["col1", "col2"])` on that table will return `True`.

-## Find Composite Key
+## Find Composite Key Candidates in the delta table

-The `find_composite_key` function returns a list of columns that can uniquely identify a row within the data.
+The `find_composite_key_candidates` function returns a list of columns that can uniquely identify a row within the data.

 Suppose you have the following Delta Table: